wesgarland/niim/README.md

 In this mode, the REPL is suspended and the debugger's stdin is fed to the attached process.
 If the attached process is in raw mode, the debugger's terminal will also be set in raw mode.
-During interactive terminal mode, the debugger will also not print `<` symbols in front of the attached process' stdout.
+During interactive terminal mode, the debugger will also not print `‹` symbols in front of the attached process' stdout.

-If the attached process' stdin is in raw mode, or enters raw mode, the debugger will remain in interactive terminal mode until the attached process' stdin exits raw mode, or the debugger receives SIGUSR1.

 The niim preloader communicates with niim using its own protocol, over the attached process' stdout.
-All messages are of the form <NUL>{json}<NUL>.
-If the attached process writes a <NUL>, it is escaped with a second <NUL>.
+All messages are of the form NUL{json}NUL.
+If the attached process writes a NUL, it is escaped with a second NUL.

 To facilitate this mode, the niim preloader monkey-patches and otherwise tries to virtualize APIs on process.stdin and process.stdout.
 Setting DEBUG_NIIM and/or DEBUG_NIIM_PRELOAD can yield insight into the under-the-hood behaviour if strange things are happening for you.

-It is *very important* that a process under debugging only use the stdout Stream interface for writing to stdout if the data written can contain <NUL> characters.
+It is *very important* that a process under debugging only use the stdout Stream interface for writing to stdout if the data written can contain NUL characters.

 #### niim module
 The internal module `require("niim")` is supplied to the attached process via the niim preloader.
 This